bec-archer/SR80-Manuals/user-manual.md

 **Setting a flag:** Open the company's detail screen and tap **Flag Company** (flag icon).
 Type a reason and confirm.
 Any device role can set a company flag.

 **How it propagates:** When a company is flagged, the amber warning banner shows up on the company detail screen AND on every job for every customer under that company.
-If "Shady LLC" is flagged and three different drivers from Shady LLC come in on different days, Maria will see the flag warning on each of their jobs.
+If "Shady LLC" is flagged and three different drivers from Shady LLC come in on different days, the front counter staff will see the flag warning on each of their jobs.
 The customer doesn't need to be individually flagged — the company flag covers everyone under it.

 A customer can be flagged independently of their company.
 If both the customer AND their company are flagged, you'll see both banners (with their separate reasons) so nothing gets lost.